 From here, you’ll need to do some research into the terms people are using when searching for products like yours.

-Keyword research is vital.
+Keyword research is vital for Amazon listing optimization.
 If you get it wrong, you are likely to struggle in such a crowded space.

 When targeting keywords, you need to know what exact terms are being used when people are searching for products like yours.
 For example, if you’re selling baseball bats, and you type in the term ‘bats,’ you’ll come up with searches for both baseball bats and cricket bats, wooden bats, aluminum bats and even plastic bats for kids.
 However, these results might not necessarily be related to your key product.
 You need to identify a list of the keywords that people are actually using if they are specifically looking for your product.